 HISTORY & GOVERNMENT

-Because of its strategic location the northernmost point of the African continent on the Mediterranean coast, Tunisia has been considered a great strategic location for centuries.
-Ancient inscriptions and rock art from the region suggests the indigenous population (Berber) were some of the first inhabitants.
+Because of its location on the northernmost point of the African continent on the Mediterranean coast, Tunisia has been considered a great strategic location for centuries.
+Ancient inscriptions and rock art from the region provide vital information about its first inhabitants, the indigenous Amazigh (Berber) population.
 The seafaring Phoenicians took hold of the region in the 9th century BCE.
 According to legend, Queen Dido of the Phoenicians established the capital in Carthage in 814 BCE.
 She is most famous for her romance with Aeneas in Virgil’s Aeneid.

-The region was subsequently conquered by the Vandals in the 5th century CE, the Byzantines in the 6thcentury, and finally the Arabs in the 7th and 8th centuries.
+The region was subsequently conquered by the Vandals in the 5th century CE, the Byzantines in the 6th century, and finally the Arabs in the 7th and 8th centuries.
 Several Islamic dynasties successively ruled over Tunisia.
 It became part of the Ottoman Empire in the 16th century until the French seized control of the area in 1881.
-The number of French colonists increased dramatically under the French protectorate to 144,000 by 1945.
+The number of French colonists increased dramatically during the period of the French protectorate to 144,000 by 1945.

 In 1957, France granted Tunisia independence and it became a republic.
 Habib Bourguiba became the first president and led the country for three decades.
 He enacted many liberal and pro-Western reforms including compulsory and free education for ages 6 through 16, and women’s rights such as the right to vote and file for divorce.
-He also made the historic Jericho Speech in 1965 which supported a permanent peace between Israelis and Palestinians based on the recommendations of the United Nations.
+His historic Jericho Speech in 1965 supported a permanent peace between Israelis and Palestinians based on the recommendations of the United Nations.
 This speech marked the first time an Arab president spoke in favor of establishing peace with Israel.

 On December 12, 2011, the Constituent Assembly of Tunisia, a body elected to govern the country and draft a new constitution, elected Moncef Marzouki as the interim President of the Tunisian Republic.
-The new government has addressed some of the concerns of the Jasmine Revolution protests such as the length and terms of office, the authority of the legislature, and separation of powers, although areas of law and human rights remain unaddressed.
+One day after assuming office, Marzouki appointed Hamadi Jebali of the moderate Islamist Ennahda Movement as prime minister.
+The new government, addressed some of the concerns of the Jasmine Revolution protests such as the length and terms of office, the authority of the legislature, and separation of powers, but some areas of law and human rights remain unaddressed.
+In February 2013, the Ennahda government resigned and a temporary caretaker government took control until December 2014, when current president, Beji Caid Essabri of the Nidaa Tounes party, defeated Marzouki.

 History & Government Resources